a-karma/PalaeoLab-Bioinformatic-Training/Course_structure.md

 - Introduction to conda

-## Day 2 - Overview
-NGS data preparation for genomic analyses.
+## Module 2 - NGS data preparation for genomic analyses

 #### Session 1
 - Introduction to commonly used bioinformatic file formats